aninaslyan/DesignPatterns/README.md

   - Iterator
   - Command
   - Chain of Responsibility
-  - State
+  - Mediator - not implemented yet
-  - Mediator
+  - Memento - not implemented yet
-  - Memento
+  - State - not implemented yet
-  - Template Method
+  - Template Method - not implemented yet
-  - Visitor
+  - Visitor - not implemented yet

 For executing **TypeScript** codes compile the code by running `npm run compile` in terminal.
 Corresponding dist folder will appear according to tsconfig.json configuration which will contain .js files which were compiled from .ts files.
 These javascript files can be used by the browser.
 Execute `npm run serve` to start the server.
 Open the destination path into browser to see the results.